xmartlabs/Bender/Documentation/Supported_Layers.md

 Last but not least, there is a _CompositeLayer_ included:
-* __Residual__: A Residual layer contains a group of sublayers which are executed and the ouput is the result of this sublayers added to the input of the residual layer.
+* __Residual__: A Residual layer contains a group of sublayers which are executed and the output is the result of this sublayers added to the input of the residual layer.

+## TensorFlow Mapping

 The following are the TensorFlow ops that are mapped to Bender layers:
 * __Add__ -> Add (works for two textures/tensors of the same size)